What is the TCP/IP Model?

 ➔Network Optimization:-It is not designed for small networks.

 TCP/IP is a well-grounded stream delivery service that guarantees that all bytes received will be uniform and in the same order as those sent.
-Since packet transfer by many networks is not genuine, TCP attains this using a technique known as positive acknowledgement with retransmission.
+Since packet transfer by many networks is not genuine, TCP attains this using a technique known as positive acknowledgment with retransmission.